LUMA Application AREAS

 Deployable Mesh for ESA´s CIMR Mission

-In a recent high-profile project, HPtex completed inspection of a deployable antenna mesh built for ESA’s CIMR (Copernicus Imaging Microwave Radiometer) mission, and this mesh is knitted using Luma Wire Tech’s ultra-fine wires.
+In a recent high-profile project, HPtex completed the inspection of a deployable antenna mesh built for ESA’s CIMR (Copernicus Imaging Microwave Radiometer) mission.
+The mesh is knitted using Luma Wire Tech’s ultra-fine wires.

-The mesh design is available in two versions, employing either 20 µm or 25 µm high-purity metallic wire in a needle fineness of E32 (32 needles per inch).
+The mesh construction is available in two versions, with either 20 µm or 25 µm high-purity metallic wire in a needle fineness of E32 (32 needles per inch).
 Each version forms a 10.2 × 9.5 m antenna mesh with an impressively low areal density of only ~40 g/m².

-By combining our tightly controlled diameters, superior surface finish, and ability to supply gold-plated or bare wire in this range, we help customers like HPtex and HPS meet both electromagnetic performance and structural / deployment reliability under stringent space conditions.
+By combining our carefull controlled diameters, superior surface finish, and the ability to supply gold-plated or bare wire in this range, we help customers like HPtex and HPS meet both electromagnetic performance and structural / deployment reliability under stringent space conditions.

 This collaboration showcases:

-1. How ultra-fine wires are integral to high-performance, low-mass antenna mesh systems
+1. How ultra-fine wires are an integral part of high-performance, low-mass antenna mesh systems

 2. The importance of European sourcing for mission-critical supply chains